 - Be willing to meet with a mentor (virtually or in-person) on a regular basis

 - Be willing to complete follow-up reporting to gauge the success of the program (up to three years after)

-Thanks to generous financial support for the program, participants will receive a stipend to compensate for their time learning about and establishing a business to meet this critical community need.
+Thanks to generous financial support for the program from the State of Michigan Equity Fund and Marquette County, participants will receive a stipend to compensate for their time learning about and establishing a business to meet this critical community need.

 Two stipends of $500 each will be provided during the course for participants meeting attendance and homework requirements – one at the midpoint and another at the end.
 Another $500 will be provided upon successfully opening a childcare business.